Walking Holidays in Scotland

 Telford's Bridge on the Speyside Way

-Weaving through the heart of Scotland’s whisky country, the Speyside Way stands testament to the country’s stunning landscapes and rich heritage.
+Weaving through the heart of Scotland’s whisky country, the Speyside Way stands as a testament to the country’s stunning landscapes and rich heritage.
 As a result it has established itself as one of Scotland’s most popular trails.
-The 65 mile journey commences in the vibrant town of Buckie on the Moray Firth and winds its way southward, culminating in the historic village of Aviemore nestled within the Cairngorms National Park.
+The 65 mile journey commences in the vibrant town of Buckie on the Moray Firth, and winds its way southward, culminating in the historic village of Aviemore, nestled within the Cairngorms National Park.
 Walkers seeking further exploration and a longer experience can choose to incorporate the Tomintoul and Dufftown spurs into their holiday.

 Your introduction to the Speyside Way is the crisp sea air of the Moray Firth.
 As you venture on, the trail unveils the picturesque Spey Valley, famed for its meandering river and fertile landscapes.
 The route guides you through charming whisky villages such as Craigellachie and Aberlour, where historic distilleries dot the landscape, inviting you to explore the craftsmanship behind Scotland’s beloved spirit.